illumos/docs/docs/community/gsoc.md

 ## For Students

-!!! note New to illumos?
+!!! note "New to illumos?"
     Start with [How To Build illumos](../user-guide/build.md) and [How To Contribute](../contributing/index.md).